prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 The four files directly under ``etc`` are documented above (using the single-node Coordinator configuration for ``config.properties``).
 The file called ``etc/catalog/tpch.properties`` is used to defined the ``tpch`` catalog.
-Each connector has their own set of configuration properites that are specific to the connector.
+Each connector has their own set of configuration properties that are specific to the connector.
 You can find a connector's configuration properties documented along with the connector.
 The TPCH connector has no special configuration, so we just specify the name of the connector for the catalog, also ``tpch``.